binipringle/crim-outline/index.md

 <p style="margin-left:5%; margin-right:10%;"><b>Notes:</b> Felony murder or depraved indifference murder or intent to kill murder in new York are all second-degree murder.
 NYPL manslaughter also similarities with MPC and common law.
 NY aggravated homicides – certain individuals are entitled to more protection, so killing a police officer or a peace officer.
 NY first-degree murder – this is new York’s death penalty statute – basically second degree intent to kill plus aggravating factor, which can include various categories – killing a child, killing by torture, but we are not going to focus on those but I should glance at them.</p>

+**Note on felony murder:** Felony murder or depraved indifference murder or intent to kill murder in new York are all second-degree murder.
+NYPL manslaughter also similarities with MPC and common law.
+NY aggravated homicides – certain individuals are entitled to more protection, so killing a police officer or a peace officer.
+NY first-degree murder – this is new York’s death penalty statute – basically second degree intent to kill plus aggravating factor, which can include various categories – killing a child, killing by torture, but we are not going to focus on those but I should glance at them.

 ## Intentional Killings: Manslaughter: Heat of Passion

 **Common law Heat of Passion (voluntary manslaughter)** Intentional homicide done in a (1) sudden heat of passion caused by (2) adequate provocation, (3) before there has been a reasonable opportunity for the passion to cool; (4) causal connection between provocation and act.
 (1)Excuse (2) justification (3) justification